Joshua Rush: Early life and education

-Rush came out as bisexual on August 6, 2019.
-In February 2020, Rush opened up about his parents' divorce and his mental health issues in a Teen Vogue article.

-He currently lives in Carson, California.
+Rush was born Joshua Nisenson on December 14, 2001, in Houston, Texas, to parents Adam and Beryt (née Kiselstein) Nisenson.
+His father is a marketing strategist as well as a marriage and family therapist and his mother is a corporate documentary producer.
+He is Jewish.
+In December 2019, Rush revealed his intentions to study at New York University's Gallatin School.
+However, he instead went to the University of Utah, graduating in 2023 with a Bachelor of Arts in Political Science.

 Career

 Early work (2001–2009)

 Rush was ten months old when he first appeared in a local television special.
 By age 21/2, he had the ability to identify cars by logo and body style, and was featured on the KHOU morning news in a segment on how to raise "smart kids."
 Before working on Heroes, Rush appeared on Private Practice, and tailored several film credits, such as Blue Boy, The Journal, and Mindsight.
 He also acted in commercials for Space Center Houston and Safeco Insurance, and an e-card for americangreetings.com.

 In 2009, Rush appeared on The Jay Leno Show as the "Super Duper Nanny Son."
 The same year he also appeared on Medium as Tanner Campbel, the boy in the banana costume, and on Criminal Minds as Ronny Downey.
 Rush's first major television role came in 2009 when he was cast on Heroes.
 He played Zachary Quinto's character, Sylar, at a young age.
 This recurring role was part of a major plot point in season three.
 After Heroes, Rush had minor roles on Parenthood, CSI: NY, and Special Agent Oso.